 Rhubarb Streusel Muffins are made with cream cheese in the batter for a super moist muffin, with added rhubarb and a streusel topping.
-If you love rhubarb, be sure to check out my Rhubarb Crisp!
+If you love rhubarb, be sure to check out my Rhubarb Cake and Rhubarb Crisp!

 Rhubarb Streusel Muffins